nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

     Use case ends

 #### Use case: UC03 Delete task
    Actor: User
    Precondition: User is logged in

 **MSS**

-1.User request to delete a specific task<br>
+1. User request to delete a specific task<br>
-2.System request confirmation of deletion of task 3.User confirm to delete task
+2. System request confirmation of deletion of task
+3. User confirm to delete task
-4.System will delete the specific task.
+4. System will delete the specific task.
    Use Case ends

 **Extension**